SE-Stuttgart/riot/documentation/scenario/scenario.md

 * UIHint.ThingDropDown

 ### Adding actions and events
 Things communicate by sending/receiving actions and events.
-Events and actions without parameters could be defined as follows.
+Events and actions without parameters can be defined as follows.

     private final Action<ActionInstance> turnOnAction = newAction("Turn on");

-    private final Event<EventInstance> turnedOnEvetn = newEvent("turned on");
+    private final Event<EventInstance> turnedOnEvent = newEvent("turned on");

 If parameters are necessary you have to implement either a class extending **de.uni_stuttgart.riot.thing.EventInstance** for Events or **de.uni_stuttgart.riot.thing.ActionInstance** for actions.